Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 can be added or removed from a `dict` at various points in the code, which means you have to read through much more code to know the shape of the data.
-While this can be avoided with discipline (for instance, you can avoid inserting new items into a dict after it is instantiated), dataclasses help enforce this discipline automatically.
+While this can be avoided with discipline (for instance, you can avoid inserting new items into a dict after it's instantiated), dataclasses help enforce this discipline automatically.

 ## Error checking & debugging